echozulucode/unpdf/docs/ai/plan-004-mvp-verification.md

 - Tables appear under correct headings
 - Ordered lists show correct numbering

-## Phase 3: Fix Frontmatter Detection
+## Phase 3: Fix Frontmatter Detection ✅

 **Objective:** Detect and preserve YAML frontmatter

-### Step 3.1: Add Frontmatter Detection
+**Status:** COMPLETE - NOT A BUG

+### Analysis
-- [ ] Detect YAML frontmatter at document start
+- [x] Investigated missing YAML frontmatter
-- [ ] Parse frontmatter key-value pairs
-- [ ] Store as document metadata

-### Step 3.2: Render Frontmatter
-- [ ] Output frontmatter at start of markdown
-- [ ] Preserve original formatting
-- [ ] Handle edge cases (missing values, etc.)
+- [x] Confirmed PDF does not contain frontmatter

+**Root Cause:** Obsidian (and most PDF generators) do not render YAML frontmatter in the PDF output.
+The frontmatter exists in the `.md` source but is intentionally excluded from the PDF as it's metadata, not visible content.

+**Decision:** This is NOT a bug in our converter.
+We cannot extract what doesn't exist in the PDF.
+PDF to Markdown converters cannot recover YAML frontmatter that was never rendered.

 **Success Criteria:**
-- YAML frontmatter appears in output
+- ✅ Confirmed frontmatter is not in PDF
-- Frontmatter values match original
+- ✅ Documented expected behavior

-## Phase 4: Fix Code Block Indentation
+## Phase 4: Fix Code Block Indentation ✅

 **Objective:** Preserve code formatting and indentation

+**Status:** COMPLETE

-### Step 4.1: Improve Code Block Extraction
+### Step 4.1: Improve Code Block Extraction ✅
-- [ ] Debug indentation loss in code blocks
+- [x] Debug indentation loss in code blocks
+  - Root cause: When merging InlineCodeElements into CodeBlockElements, we were joining text with `"\n".join()` which lost x-position info
+  - Solution: Calculate relative indentation from x0 positions (~6pt per space for monospace fonts)
-- [ ] Check if spans preserve leading whitespace
+- [x] Check if spans preserve leading whitespace
+  - Spans don't include leading whitespace; indentation must be calculated from x0 coordinates
-- [ ] Verify font detection for monospace
+- [x] Verify font detection for monospace
+  - Monospace detection working correctly
-- [ ] Test with multiple code block languages
+- [x] Test with multiple code block languages
+  - Python: Proper 4-space indentation preserved
+  - JSON: Proper 2-space indentation preserved
+  - Bash: No indentation needed, working correctly

-### Step 4.2: Fix Whitespace Preservation
+### Step 4.2: Fix Whitespace Preservation ✅
-- [ ] Preserve leading/trailing spaces in code
+- [x] Preserve leading/trailing spaces in code
+  - Implemented `_reconstruct_code_with_indent()` function
+  - Calculates min_x0 as baseline
+  - Converts x-position difference to spaces (6pt ≈ 1 space)
-- [ ] Maintain proper line structure
+- [x] Maintain proper line structure
+  - Line breaks preserved correctly
-- [ ] Handle tabs vs spaces consistently
+- [x] Handle tabs vs spaces consistently
+  - Using spaces consistently based on x-position

+### Implementation Details
+- Added `x0` field to base `Element` class to track horizontal position
+- Updated all processor classes to pass `x0` through when creating elements
+- Created `_reconstruct_code_with_indent()` helper to calculate indentation
+- Updated `_group_code_blocks()` to use new reconstruction function

 **Success Criteria:**
-- Python code block is syntactically valid
+- ✅ Python code block is syntactically valid (4-space indent for docstring and return)
-- Indentation matches original
+- ✅ Indentation matches original
-- All code blocks maintain structure
+- ✅ All code blocks maintain structure (Python, JSON, Bash all correct)

 ## Phase 5: Fix Inline Element Handling